ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 For information about Tekton delivery pipelines, see [Working with Tekton pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines#configure_tekton_pipeline).
 {: tip}

 Your permissions to view, modify, or run a pipeline are based on the access control for the toolchain that owns the pipeline.
-For more information about access control for toolchains, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security) and [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-cf-security).
+For more information about access control for toolchains, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).
 {: important}

 You can specify the scripts to run in many of the job types that are provided by the pipeline, giving you direct control over what is run by the job.
-These scripts run in a Docker image that contains a number of standard development tools, including tools that are required for interacting with the {{site.data.keyword.Bluemix_notm}} runtimes.
-For more information about what the standard Docker image contains, see [Preinstalled resources](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_environment#deliverypipeline_resources).
+These scripts run in a Docker image that contains a number of standard development tools, including tools that are required for interacting with the {{site.data.keyword.cloud_notm}} runtimes.
+For more information about what the standard Docker image contains, see [Preinstalled resources](/docs/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_environment#deliverypipeline_resources).
 If your job requires development tools that are not available in the standard image, or you need different versions of those tools, you can use a custom image.
-For more information about custom images, see [Working with custom Docker images](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-custom_docker_images#custom_docker_images).
+For more information about custom images, see [Working with custom Docker images](/docs/ContinuousDelivery?topic=ContinuousDelivery-custom_docker_images#custom_docker_images).

 When the pipeline runs scripts, properties that describe the context where the job is running are passed to the script by using environment variables.
 For example, the URL of the repo that is the input to the stage, the name of the stage and the job that is being run, the parameters specified by the job type, and so on.
-To view a list of the available environment variables, see [Preinstalled resources](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_environment#deliverypipeline_resources).
+To view a list of the available environment variables, see [Preinstalled resources](/docs/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_environment#deliverypipeline_resources).

 You can define properties at both the pipeline level and the stage level.
 Pipeline properties are shared across all stages and jobs in a pipeline.
 Stage properties are unique to a particular stage, and shared across all jobs in that stage.
-For more information about properties, see [Environment properties (Environment variables)](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about#environment_properties).
+For more information about properties, see [Environment properties (Environment variables)](/docs/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about#environment_properties).

 ## Stages
 {: #deliverypipeline_stages}